Nice hike going from Mestia to the group of alpine lakes (and beyond, because that's where the real fun starts)

 From Batumi to Mestia:

-Marshrutka is the only option, it departs from the main bus station.
-Since you will have switch the bus in Zugdidi (you may have to wait for several hours there), this ride takes a better part of the day.
-The first bus departs at 8:00 am, then there should be another one at 9:30 am.
+Apart from a taxi, there are two options.
+Marshrutkas depart from the main bus station.
+Unless you are lucky, you will have to switch the bus in Zugdidi (you may have to wait for several hours there), so this ride will take a better part of the day.
+The first bus should depart around 9:00 am, then there should be another one at 9:30 am.

 The first marshrutkas to Zugdidi, Batumi and Tbilisi depart early in morning, around 7 am. every day in the morning at (these should be booked one day in advance).
 There are more during the day, depending on the demand.
 There should be also some marshrutkas departing in the afternoon to Zugdidi, just in time to catch the evening train to Tbilisi which departs at 17:25.
 However, since marshrutka schedules are not 100% fixed, better visit station in advance to confirm this and book tickets.